cedricbonhomme/cedricbonhomme.org/content/now.md

 Re-writing my website with Hugo.

-Thinking about working out.
+Thinking about working out more.
 As per usual.